tfsumon/byteboltsec-hugo-test/content/english/blog/data-breach-human-error.md

 title: "How human error causes data breaches"
 image: "images/blog/human-error.png"
 description: "Discover how to human error causes so many data breaches.
 Learn how human error can lead to a data breach."
-tags: ["data breach", "human error"]
+tags: ["Data Breach", "Human Error"]
 author: "Breachsense"
 h1: "Why are so many data breaches caused human error?"
 intro1: "The sad truth is history is filled with data breaches that were caused by human error."